hackclub/hackclub/workshops/weather_app/README.md

 2. [Project](https://weather2.gautamjajoo.repl.co/) with some icons based on the weather type of the place.

 Last but not the least, be as creative and dynamic as possible.
-This is only the start and I am sure after this workshop you will create some amazing projects.
+This is only a headstart and I am sure after this workshop you will create some amazing projects.

 ![yayy](https://cloud-m158dsxpf.vercel.app/0yay.gif)